- Must visit

 Discover the best of Hamburg — top attractions, local food, transport tips, budget advice, and currency essentials.
 Plan your perfect Hamburg trip today.

-Service is usually included, but rounding up or leaving 5-10% is customary in restaurants.
-Round up taxis.
-Small tips are appreciated in cafés and bars.
+Service is often included, but rounding up or tipping 5-10% is common in restaurants.
+Round up taxi fares, and leave small change in cafes.

 Official public transport app

-Hamburg Hbf, Hamburg -> Hamburg City Center, Hamburg
+Hamburg Hbf -> Hamburg City Center (Rathausmarkt)

 Find answers to the most common questions about traveling from Madrid to Hamburg by train.
 From journey times and ticket prices to direct connections, first and last departures, and even whether the route is scenic, our FAQs cover everything you need to plan your trip.
 Whether you’re looking for the fastest train, the cheapest option, or tips for making the most of your visit at Hamburg, this guide helps you travel smarter and with confidence.